Natalya Sats: Theatre career

-In November 1936, she married Israel Veitser, the People's Commissar for Internal Trade, whom she had met during a trip to Berlin in 1931, when the was soviet trade representative there.
+In November 1936, she married Israel Veitser, the People's Commissar for Internal Trade, whom she had met during a trip to Berlin in 1931, when he was soviet trade representative there.

-Arrest and Exile
+Arrest and exile

 Sats was arrested, during the Great Purge, on 21 August 1937, and taken first to Lubyanka prison and then to Butyrka prison.
-She refused to sign a confession, and in October was sentenced to five years at a labor camp in Siberia.
-Various reasons have been given for her arrest. including a report that she was accused of being a "family member of a traitor to the Motherland", as the wife of Israel Veitser. - but he was not arrested until ten weeks after her, on 3 November 1937, which makes it unlikely that he was the reason she was arrested.
+She refused to sign a confession, and in October was sentenced to five years at a gulag in Siberia.
+Various reasons have been given for her arrest, including a report that she was accused of being a "family member of a traitor to the Motherland", as the wife of Israel Veitser.
+However he was not arrested until ten weeks after her, on 3 November 1937, which makes it unlikely that he was the reason she was arrested.
 (He was shot in May 1938).
-Her daughter, Roxana, believed she was arrested for lending money to someone who had been declared an "enemy of the people".
+Her daughter, Roxana, believed she was arrested for lending money to someone who had been declared an "enemy of the people."

-The cause of her arrest most commonly accepted by professional historians of the period is that Sats had had an affair with Marshal Tukhachevsky, one of the greatest military heroes of the Russian Civil War and a serial womaniser, who was arrested and shot in June 1937, two months before Sats was arrested.
+The cause of her arrest most commonly accepted by professional historians of the period is that Sats had had an affair with Marshal Tukhachevsky, one of the greatest military heroes of the Russian Civil War and a serial womanizer, who was arrested and shot in June 1937, two months before Sats was arrested.
 In November 1937, she was moved a place of detention for wives of prominent 'traitors', where Tukhachevsky's widow was a fellow prisoner.

 At the end of her five years of hard labor, she was not allowed to return to Moscow, but was exiled to Alma-Ata (now Almaty, Kazakhstan).
 There, in 1944, Sats wrote to the Central Committee about the necessity of a theater for children and young people in the city.
 A resolution of the Council of People's Commissars and Central Committee of Communist Party of Kazakhstan “On organization of the theater of young spectators in Alma-Ata” was adopted on September 6, 1944.
 On November 7, 1945, the theater opened with a production directed by Sats.

 Later life

 After Stalin's death in 1953, Sats was fully rehabilitated and returned to Moscow in 1958.
 Here she ran a touring theater for children.
 Eventually, with the support of influential colleagues, she was able to start a new theater for children in Moscow.
 In 1965, the Musical Theater for Children opened.
 Her theater company traveled the world, performing in many countries and languages.

 In addition to working as a playwright, director and producer, Sats wrote three books, including an autobiography Sketches from My Life, which was translated into English in 1985.

 Sats died 18 December 1993, and was buried at the Novodevichy Cemetery in Moscow next to her father.
 The Musical Theater for Children and the State Theater for Children in Almaty were then renamed in her honor.
-Sats' daughter, Roxana Sats, continues her work in the theater.
+Sats' daughter, Roksana Sats, continues her work in the theater.
+On September 14, 2023, a memorial plaque was unveiled in Almaty in connection with the 120th anniversary of the birth of Natalya Sats.